-3. Light charcoal (we highly recommend a chimney) 20-30 minutes before you want to start cooking.
+3. Light charcoal (we highly recommend a chimney) 20 to 30 minutes before you want to start cooking.

 4. When ready to grill, coat the steak in a little bit of olive oil, place on the hot side of the grill, and cook for about 3 minutes per side.

-5. Remove, let rest 2 minutes, slice against the grain and serve with chimichurri sauce.
+5. Remove, let rest for 2 minutes, then slice against the grain and serve with chimichurri sauce.

 Originally featured in Grilling with Belcampo, and the Pleasures of Less Expensive Cuts of Meat